Dolmen de Soto: Artifacts and engravings

-Each of the discovered eight buried bodies were in fetal position and had their respective artifacts beside them.
-Daggers, cups, and marine fossils were discovered.
-The artifacts found were not as abundant as those found in other sites; therefore, it is assumed that the Dolmen de Soto was not used for a long time.
-Engravings were found on 43 standing stones and describe humans, cups, knives, and geometric forms such as simple lines or circles.
+Each of the eight buried bodies were in fetal position and had their belongings beside them.
+Daggers, cups, and marine fossils.
+The artifacts found were not as abundant as those found at other sites; therefore, it is assumed the Dolmen de Soto was used for a short period of time.
+Engravings were found on 43 standing stones and show humans, cups, knives, and geometric forms, simple lines or circles.